 There are a number of steps you can take to negotiate effectively.
 First, research salaries for the job to get a sense of what you’re worth.
 Think about what combination of salary and benefits would work for you – this will be your counter offer.
 Then, send a counter offer letter or email message to the employer to begin the conversation about the counter offer.

 Keep in mind that, while you should negotiate for a fair salary and benefits package, you have to know when to stop negotiating and either accept the job offer or walk away.
-After all, if you push too hard, the employer can withdraw a job offer.
+If you push too hard, the employer can withdraw a job offer.

 You have found a job that you like, and are happy with the compensation package.
 Congratulations!

 Even if you accept the job over the phone or in person, you should still officially accept the job with a polite, formal job offer acceptance letter.
-If you're saying "yes" to a job, an acceptance letter provides you with a chance to confirm the details of the offer (including the salary, benefits, job title, and start date of employment).
-It is also a chance to demonstrate your professionalism.
+This letter provides you with a chance to confirm the details of the offer (including the salary, benefits, job title, and start date of employment).
+It’s also a chance to demonstrate your professionalism.

 Even if you're desperately seeking employment, if you know a job isn't going to be a good fit, it might make sense to decline the offer.
-There are many times when it makes sense to turn down a job offer.
+There are many times when this might be the best course of action.
 Of course, a salary and benefits package that doesn’t offer what you need is a good reason to say no to a job (especially if you’ve already tried negotiating).
 Similarly, if you think you would have a hostile relationship with your boss, if the company seems financially unstable, or if the organization has a high rate of employee turnover, you should think twice about taking the job.

 If you have evaluated a job offer and decided it is not right for you, you have to decline the offer.
 A polite letter declining a job offer will help you maintain a positive relationship with the employer, which will be important if you ever apply for another position at the same company.
 In the letter, be sure to express your appreciation for the offer, and clearly state that you cannot accept the position.
 You should not go into detail about why you are not taking the job, especially if it is for reasons that might offend the employer (for example, if you disliked the supervisor or feel the company is unstable financially).